-A hollowed out piece of timber on your home might make a convenient storage space for sports equipment or toys, but it’s a problem.
+A hollowed-out piece of timber on your home might make a convenient storage space for sports equipment or toys, but it’s a problem called rot.
 Before you panic and list your home up on Zillow or Redfin, let’s take a look at the situation.

 The biggest threat to log homes is decay damage, caused by moisture-loving fungi.
 The three basic categories of wood-destroying fungi are soft rot, brown rot, and white rot.
 Preventing rot begins with preventing as much contact as possible with moisture, which breeds fungi.
 The best prevention is using borate preservatives, which destroy wood fungi and protect against decay.

 If you do discover decay in your logs during inspections, most likely it can be mitigated and eliminated, without the need for a costly log replacement.
 If the decay does not exceed more than half the depth of the log, or only a few feet lengthwise, using M-Balm and E-Wood products can replace the decayed wood with an epoxy replacement that can be cut, sanded, and finished like real wood.

 Jeff Kyger of Northwest Log Home Care showed us a decay issue and the resolution utilizing M-Balm and E-Wood to repair the log.
 While it is a handy storage space for sports equipment, the decay could have progressed deep in the wood and compromised the home.
 With M-Balm and E-Wood, the two products that work together to repair decay damage, Jeff was able to repair the end of the log.